Tomurisk/fedora-vmware/README.md

 Run `vmware-modules.sh -h` – a hook will be set up, so modules are unloaded, rebuilt again, and reloaded on each upgrade.
 You may remove the hook by running `vmware-modules.sh -uh`.

-This repository is not responsible for the patches or guaranteeing their compatibility with kernel upgrades – it falls upon the (AUR package)[https://aur.archlinux.org/packages/vmware-workstation] maintainers.
+This repository is not responsible for the patches or guaranteeing their compatibility with kernel upgrades – it falls upon the [AUR package](https://aur.archlinux.org/packages/vmware-workstation) maintainers.
 This method is set up to work with latest kernels that the AUR package supports, as such custom kernels (may/will) need manual polishing to work with this project.

+# Creating new VMs
+Disable "Accelerate 3D graphics" on VMs – Mesa is too new on Fedora to work with VMware.